mahoo6/causal-alliances-reddit-modeling/README.md

 ## 2 – Is the enemy of my enemy my friend?

-To study whether sharing a common enemy causally increases the likelihood that two subreddits become friends, we follow three main steps.
+To study whether sharing a common enemy causally increases the likelihood of subsequent friendship, we follow three main steps.

 ### Descriptive Co-Attack Analysis
 We first aggregate all subreddit interactions at a **monthly resolution**.
 For each unordered pair of subreddits (A,B) and each month, we compute a **Friendship Score** that reflects both how positive or negative their interactions are and how often they interact.
 We then use **K-Means clustering** on the distribution of monthly Friendship Scores to learn data-driven thresholds that classify relationships as **enemy**, **neutral**, or **friend**.